12 months of ChatGPT – a call to action

 If you are a member of an academic institution that has not started working on its own AI strategy, this is your call to action:

-- Gather your colleagues and (fellow) students and start asking questions: How will AI change our field of research, the way we do research, the job market we prepare our students for, and our own jobs?
+- Gather your colleagues and (fellow) students and start asking questions: How will AI change our field of research, the way we learn, teach, and do research, the job market we prepare our students for, and our own organisations?

 - Learn about AI, start experimenting with potential use cases, and start coming up with ideas, scenarios and recommendations that could help us figure out how to use AI to change our society for the better.